7hekaka/newcytosim/doc/examples/biblio.md

 - [Preconfig: A Versatile Configuration File Generator for Varying Parameters](http://doi.org/10.5334/jors.156)

-# Articles from other groups that used Cytosim
+# Articles from other groups using Cytosim

 *Please, let us know if we are missing citations here*